 Back of The Neck

+Start at the top of the head and move your finger to the base of its neck.
 If the parrot doesn’t resist, try nuzzling slightly under its neck.
-You can gently move down from the beak if the parrot doesn’t become defensive.
+You can move down from the beak if it doesn’t grow defensive.

 Chest